RyanLarge13/React-Portfolio/README.md

          * This section envelopes 4 nested state values via useState and useEffect.
-The use effect calls on and queries my projects from the server and MongoDB and displays each one in the browser as a card with a short description, a title that links the project to its Webpage if one exsists, and a link at the bottom to view each individual src code.
+The use effect calls on and queries my projects from the server and MongoDB and displays each one in the browser as a card with a short description, a title that links the project to its Webpage if one exsists, and a link at the bottom to view each projects individual src code.
-         * A tag icon toggles the state for viewing a sperate card modal popup with a list of each technologies used in the application
+         * A tag icon toggles the state for viewing a separate card modal popup with a list of each technologies used in the application
       - Blogs
-         * This section consists of a paginated list of blogs I created that are a form a more in depth resume section containing more detailed information about my skill sets.
+         * This section is consists of a paginated list of blogs I created that are designed to be more like an in-depth resume section containing more detailed information about my skill sets.
          * A view button allows a user to blow up the blog article to full size via the useState hook and allow a user to easily read.

+## Downloading My Resume
+My professional resume can be downloaded and accessible by clicking the cloud download button on the top right of the header.

 ## Conclusion
-If there are any questions or to visit the site, please visit this site @ www.ryanlarge.dev and send an email.
+If there are any questions or to view the site, please visit www.ryanlarge.dev and send an email.